Karin is an Assistant Professor in the Department of Watershed Sciences at Utah State University and the head of the Wetland Ecology Lab.

 Amanda Sweetman defended her Masters thesis in fall 2011.
 Her thesis focused on: The ecology and genetics of Schoenoplectus maritimus, an important emergent macrophyte, across diverse hydrologic conditions—implications for restoration.
 Amanda now lives in Ann Arbor, MI, and is doing a fellowship with the Great Lakes Commission - Sea Grant.

 Diane Menuz graduated in fall 2011.
 Her Masters thesis focused on: Using species distribution models to assess invasion theory and provide management recommendations for riparian areas in the eastern Columbia and western Missouri River basins.
-She now lives in Madison, WI, and works for the Wisconsin Department of Natural Resources.
+She now lives in Salt Lake City, UT, and works for the Utah Geological Survey.

 Carrie Reinhardt Adams, University of Florida